ruminder-hub/recycle-made-easy/README.md

 Camera and internet permission is required to use application.

 ## Test Cases
-Total 7 instrumented unit test cases are written for application, that tests the functionality, and edge cases of the application.
+Instrumented unit test cases are written for application, that tests the functionality, and edge cases of the application.
 To write test case espresso testing on android developer[3] website was referred.

 ## References
 * [1]Android Studio.
 2020.